-I am a member of ACES: The Society for Editing, the Editorial Freelancers Association, the Chartered Institute of Editing and Proofreading, and the Association of Independent Publishing Professionals.
-I’m excited to be one of the coordinators for the new Phoenix chapter of the Editorial Freelancers Association.
+I am a member of ACES: The Society for Editing and the Editorial Freelancers Association.
 I was the vice president of the Arizona chapter of the Society for Technical Communication for a little over a year (April 2020 through April 2021).
+I was also once the webmaster (2018-2023) and an elected director (2021-2023) on the board of directors for the Language Creation Society.

 Beyond editing manuscripts, I like to be involved with the publishing community in other ways.
 I was one of the jurors for the Speculative Literature Foundation‘s 2017 Working-Class Writers Grant, and I was one of the judges for the 2017 Writing Contest hosted by the Society of Southwestern Authors.
 I also regularly present talks and workshops at industry conferences and events.

-Bonus trivia: I live with my family in Central Arizona.
-Our collective fandoms include Studio Ghibli, Star Wars, and Doctor Who, among others.
+I live with my family in the US.
+Our collective fandoms include Studio Ghibli, Star Wars, Dragon Prince, ATLA, and Doctor Who, among others.
 My book collection borders on literary hoarding, especially my collection of dictionaries.
-I’m a newbie conlanger who has found one of my tribes in the Language Creation Society.
-I have a special interest in signed conlangs, conlangs in fiction, and conlanging as a tool for reviving dead or dying languages.
+I’m a newbie conlanger with a special interest in signed conlangs, conlangs in fiction, and conlanging as a tool for reviving dead or dying languages.
 I have lived in a few different countries and in various states across the USA.
 I sincerely hope to one day see world peace become a reality.

 And because it’s worth making this clear: Black lives matter.
 No human is illegal.
 Love is love.
 Women’s rights are human rights.
 Trans women are women.
 Trans men are men.
 Science is real.
 Water is life.
 Injustice anywhere is a threat to justice anywhere.